 Bromelain is a plant enzyme naturally found on the stem and fruit of the pineapple plant.
-Bromelain is a proteolytic enzyme that aids in in the breakdown of large protein complexes, including antigenic compounds.
-Bromelain has been shown to enhance the absorption of quercetin.
-[6] and to reduce circulating allergenic protein complexes associated with hyper-immune sensitivity and seasonal discomfort.
+Bromelain is a proteolytic enzyme that aids in in the breakdown of large protein complexes, including antigenic compounds, and has been shown to enhance the absorption of quercetin.
+[6] Bromelain has been shown to reduce circulating allergenic protein complexes associated with hyper-immune sensitivity and seasonal discomfort.
 [7]

-N-Acetyl-Cysteine[†]
+N-Acetyl Cysteine

-N-acetyl cysteine (NAC) is an amino acid precursor to one of the most important antioxidants in the body: glutathione.
+N-acetyl cysteine (NAC) is an amino acid precursor to one of the most important antioxidants in the body, glutathione.
 [8] Both glutathione and NAC help reduce the viscosity of the mucus allowing for clearing of the airways and improved respiratory health.
 [9,10]

-Vitamin C[†]
+Vitamin C

-Because vitamin C cannot be synthesized by the human body, it is an essential nutrient that must be consumed in the diet.
-Among its numerous health-promoting properties, vitamin C supports the immune system and is also a potent antioxidant.
-When the body is under a significant amount of stress, vitamin C is excreted rapidly.
+Vitamin C cannot be synthesized by humans and is therefore an essential nutrient that must be consumed in the diet.
+Among its numerous health-promoting properties, vitamin C is an essential vitamin that supports the immune system and is also a potent antioxidant.
+When the body is under a significant amount of stress, both emotional and environmental, vitamin C is excreted rapidly.
 Vitamin C has many immune boosting properties, but is distinctively beneficial for individuals with seasonal discomfort because of its ability to deactivate histamine.
 [11,12]